 and put you on RBN spot page.

-A second program, rbnhole, watches that RBN list very closely AND if you have an alert set for one hour before or three hours after your you are noticed by RBN, it creates a spot for you on sotawatch on that summit on the frequency that you are currently using.
-This is fully automated, and is super handy but only if you run CW. (note, it only creates a spot if one hasn’t been created already, or you changed frequencies.
+A second program, RBNhole, watches that RBN list very closely AND if you have an alert set for one hour before or three hours after your you are noticed by RBN, it creates a spot for you on sotawatch on that summit on the frequency that you are currently using.
+This is fully automated, and is super handy but only if you run CW.
+Note, it only creates a spot if one hasn’t been created already, or you changed frequencies.
 If you are on the same frequency within the 4 hour window, it will create a new spot every 10 minutes unless someone else creates one then the clock is reset.